info201b-au2022/A2-Starter/README.md

 **Coding and reflection prompts**.
 You will find two kinds of prompts in [analysis.R](analysis.R):

 * *Coding prompts*, which prompt you to write R code in [analysis.R](analysis.R).
-* *Reflection prompts*, which prompt you to write responses below in this file (`README.md`).
+* *Reflection prompts*, which prompt you think.
+You will write your responses below, in this file (`README.md`).

 **Formatting Your Responses and Reflections**.

-* When formatting your written responses and reflections below, please *retain* all reflection prompt IDs (e.g., (R.1a), (R.2a), etc.).
+* When formatting your written responses and reflections below, please *retain* all reflection prompt IDs (e.g., R1a, R2a, etc.).
-* To write clearly,
+* Remove expected word counts
-use markdown code - for example, use **bold**, _italics_, and `code` appropriately; include images or links (if useful); and so forth.
+* To write clearly, use markdown code appropriately (e.g., **bold**, _italics_, and `code`).
+As appropriate, include images, links, and so forth.

 **Getting started**.
-To get started, we suggest that you open [analysis.R](analysis.R) in RStudio and open this file in Atom.
-Or, you might find it more convenient to open both files in RStudio and flip back and forth with the tabs.
+To get started, we suggest that you open [analysis.R](analysis.R) and this file in RStudio.

 Key point: In [analysis.R](analysis.R), write R code; in this file below, write in English.